k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_1_Custom_Lists_use_in_flow.md

 In the example below we have configured a Task to use a Custom List in two places -  Additional Info and Steward Inputs:

-- **Additional Info:** To allow the customer define a preferred contact method as part of the inputs in the Additional Info tab:
+- **Additional Info:** To allow the customer to define a preferred contact method as part of the inputs in the Additional Info tab,  choose "Input" as the Field Type, then "Custom List" from the Input Type dropdown menu:

   <img src="../images/Figure_100_Custom_Lists_additional_info.png" width="100%" height="100%">